Azure/bicep-types-az/generated/iothub/microsoft.devices/2020-08-31-preview/types.md

 ## RoutingEventHubProperties
 ### Properties
-* **authenticationType**: 'identityBased' | 'keyBased' | string: Specifies authentication type being used for connecting to the storage account.
+* **authenticationType**: 'identityBased' | 'keyBased' | string: Method used to authenticate against the event hub endpoint
 * **connectionString**: string: The connection string of the event hub endpoint.
 * **endpointUri**: string: The url of the event hub endpoint.
 It must include the protocol sb://
 * **entityPath**: string: Event hub name on the event hub namespace